openstack-archive/murano/doc/source/install/configure_network.rst

 Neutron support
 ^^^^^^^^^^^^^^^

-If Neutron is installed, Murano enables its advanced networking features that give you ability to not care about configuring networks for your application.
+If neutron is installed, murano enables its advanced networking features that give you the ability to avoid configuring networks for your application.

 By default it will create an isolated network for each environment and join all VMs needed by your application to that network.
-To install and configure application in just spawned virtual machine Murano also requires a router connected to the external network.
+To install and configure the application in a newly spawned virtual machine, murano also requires a router to be connected to the external network.

-Automatic Neutron network configuration
+Automatic neutron network configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To create router automatically, provide the following parameters in config file:
+To create the router automatically, provide the following parameters in the config file:

 .. code-block:: ini